vitordeoliveira/vitordeoliveira/README.md

 # Hi, I'm Vitor de Oliveira 🦀
 I'm a developer based in Hannover - Germany (Moving to Portugal soon)...

-My Main professional tech is JS and everything around (TS, React, Node, etc...)
+My main professional tech is JS and everything around it (TS, React, Node, etc.)

 By heart, I am a Rustacean 🦀

-As an Engineer, I have already worked with more languages and techs than I can count, but my focus is Rust and JS.
+As an engineer, I have already worked with more languages and techs than I can count, but my focus is on Rust and JS.

 I'm a Full Stack Software Engineer at Volkswagen Digital Solutions.